 Under the Sitewide Removal Alternative, decommissioning of WMA 3 would require the removal of a residual radionuclide inventory from the tanks, followed by the demolition and removal of the contaminated tank shells and their associated vaults.
 The removed inventory would need to be treated, stabilized, packaged, and characterized before disposal.
-The tank shells would need to be size reduced, packaged, and characterized before disposal.
-These operations would be performed in the Waste Tank Farm Waste Processing Facility, a 120-meter by 45-meter (400-foot by 150-foot), robust, shielded structure built over the Waste Tank Farm Area (WMA 3) that would be equipped with the required infrastructure to complete the proposed closure activities.
+The tank shells would need to be reduced in size, packaged, and characterized before disposal.
+These operations would be performed in the Waste Tank Farm Waste Processing Facility, a 104- by 84-meter (340- by 275-foot) robust, shielded structure built over the Waste Tank Farm Area (WMA 3) that would be equipped with the required infrastructure to complete the proposed closure activities.
 The location of the Waste Tank Farm within WMA 3 is shown on Figure C-3.